-You wouldn’t know it from the reaction of many doctors and dietitians to the PURE study.
-Although associational, PURE is yet another nail in the low-fat coffin.
+Although associational, the PURE study is yet another scientific nail in the low-fat coffin.
 Yet many ‘experts’ have a vested interest in keeping the low-fat myth alive.
 Here, Australian GP Dr Joe Kosterich speculates on why.
-And shows why it’s time to give it a decent burial. – Marika Sboros
+And shows why it’s time to give the hypothesis a decent burial. – Marika Sboros

 By Joe Kosterich